okx/okexchain-docs/docs/wasm/comwasmjs.md

 # CosmWasmJS
 This article focuses on how to use CosmoWasmJS for connectiong to OKC nodes and interacting with smart contracts.
 CosmWasmJS is an SDK that facilitates contract development for DApp developers.
-Combined with CosmJS, you can easily and conveniently develop OKCWasm smart contracts (CosmWasmJS+CosmJS is equivalent to ETH's web3.js).
+Combined with CosmJS, you can easily and conveniently develop OKCWasm smart contracts.
+> CosmWasmJS + CosmJS is equivalent to ETH's web3.js.

 | Project | Description |
 | :-----| :----|